Summary

 Read more: Reasons why your steering wheel shakes when braking (how to fix the problem)

-There’s somthing stuck In the brake Caliper
+There’s something stuck In the brake Caliper

-Even while not applying the brakes, you can have anything stuck in your brake caliper if you frequently hear screeching or grinding.
 It could be any small object, such as a stone or piece of gravel.
 The brake disc can sustain serious damage if a foreign object is left in the brake system.

 By repeatedly moving your car slowly back and forth in a safe place, you can solve the problem on your own.
 Your best choice, though, would be to get a qualified mechanic to take a look as soon as possible if this doesn’t work.